uofajillian/edx-documentation/en_us/xblock/source/concepts/methods.rst

 An XBlock can have multiple view methods.
 For example, an XBlock might have a student view for rendering in the edX LMS, and a Studio view for editing the XBlock.
-The XBlock view to use is specified in the runtime.
+The XBlock view name to use is specified in the runtime.

 Typically, you define a view to produce a fragment that is used to render the XBlock as part of a web page.
 Fragments are aggregated hierarchically.
 You can